Lawsuit During the Mortgage Process

 Can You Borrow Against a Pending Lawsuit?

-Some borrowers wonder if they can use a lawsuit settlement for their mortgage down payment.
-Here’s what you should know:
+Some borrowers wonder if they can use money from a lawsuit settlement for their mortgage down payment.
+Here’s what you need to know:

-If the lawsuit is ongoing, most lenders won’t count the potential settlement as income, so you can’t use it to qualify for your mortgage.
-If you’ve already won the settlement, however, you’ll need to provide proof that the money is in your bank account before you can use it for your down payment.
+Most lenders will not count the possible settlement as income if the lawsuit is still happening.
+This means you can’t use it to qualify for your mortgage.
+If you have already won the settlement, you must show proof that the money is in your bank account before you can use it for your down payment.

-Some lenders may consider structured settlements as a reliable income source, but you’ll need to show that these payments are consistent.
+Some lenders might see structured settlements as a steady income source, but you must demonstrate that these payments are regular.

 How Do Lenders View Lawsuits in Mortgage Underwriting?

-Another important factor is the borrower’s Debt-to-Income (DTI) Ratio.
-If the lawsuit leads to a judgment or garnishment, it could push your DTI too high, making it harder to qualify for a loan.
+Another key factor is your Debt-to-Income (DTI) Ratio.
+If the lawsuit results in a judgment or garnishment, it could increase your DTI too much, making it more challenging to qualify for a loan.

-Finally, lenders will also consider your overall financial stability.
-If you have a strong income and enough assets in the bank, this can ease any worries the lender might have about your involvement in a lawsuit.
+Lastly, lenders will look at your overall financial stability.
+If you have a strong income and sufficient assets in the bank, this can alleviate some of the lender’s concerns about your lawsuit.

 Can You Sue a Mortgage Company for Delaying Closing?

-If your lender is delaying closing because of a lawsuit during the mortgage process, here’s what you can do:
+If your lender is delaying the closing of your mortgage because of a lawsuit, here’s what to do:

-- Check your purchase contract for clauses about delays.
+4. Review your purchase contract for any rules about delays.

 How to Get a Mortgage With a Lawsuit Pending